 You should have a back-up plan in place for Internet access should your primary computer fail.
-Libraries usually offer a terminal for public use.
-There are also computer labs available on the WKU main campus.
-WKU tends to do maintenance tasks on the weekends so we may experience periodic outages.
-I will tell you (and the IT Department usually post this information) as soon as I find out about any upcoming computer outages.
-If you encounter computer-related/Internet problems during the session, you should call the WKU Information Technology (IT) Help Desk (745-7000) for assistance.
-Because this course uses Blackboard to turn in the majority of the assignments, you should plan to upload your assignments at least 20 minutes prior to the deadline.
+WKU parking lots allow you to access the campus internet.
+However, WKU tends to do maintenance tasks on the weekends so we may experience periodic outages.
+Please pay attention to any campus-wide emails documenting such outages.
+Because this course uses Blackboard Ultra to turn in all assignments, you should plan to upload your assignments at least 20 minutes prior to the deadline.
 Please plan ahead!

-Disability accommodations: Students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center (Room 1074 of the Downing Student Union or via phone at 270-745-5004).
-Please do not request accommodations directly from the instructor without a letter from the Student Accessibility Resource Center.
+Disability accommodations: In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, 1074.
+SARC can be reached by phone number at 270-745-5004 [270-745-3030 TTY] or via email at sarc.connect@wku.edu.
+Please do not request accommodations directly from the professor or professor without a faculty notification letter (FNL) from The Student Accessibility Resource Center.

-Emergency Policy: In the event of major campus emergency, course requirements, deadlines, and grading percentages are subject to changes.
+Emergency Policy: In the event of a major campus emergency, course requirements, deadlines, and grading percentages are subject to changes.
 This may be necessary due to a revised term calendar or other circumstances.
-Here are ways to get information about changes in this course: Blackboard web page or email the instructor at lisa.duffin@wku.edu
+Changes to the course will be posted as an announcement in Blackboard Ultra or you may email the professor at lisa.duffin@wku.edu.